Styria: Recent elections

-In the 2005 elections for state parliament the SPÖ under their regional chairman Franz Voves won the majority after the ÖVP had damaged its credibility through scandals and the secession of a high-ranking party member who took part in the 2005 elections after setting up his own party.
-In these elections, the KPÖ also received many votes after it had gained much popularity through its role in local politics in Graz during the preceding few years.
+In the 2005 elections for the federal state's parliament the SPÖ under their regional chairman Franz Voves won the majority after the ÖVP had damaged its credibility through scandals and the secession of a high-ranking party member, who took part in the 2005 elections after setting up his own party.
+In these elections, the KPÖ also received many votes after it had gained much popularity through its role in local politics in Graz during the preceding years.
 The two right-wing populist parties, the Freedom Party of Austria (FPÖ) and the Alliance for the Future of Austria (BZÖ), failed to win seats.

 In subsequent elections in 2010 and 2015, the SPÖ, the ÖVP, and the KPÖ each lost between one fourth and one third of their shares of the vote relative to 2005.
 The FPÖ grew from 4.6 percent to 26.8 percent.

-The current government of Styria is a coalition of SPÖ and ÖVP, with each party holding 4 seats of the 8 seats available.
-The governor, Hermann Schützenhöfer, is a representative of the People's Party.
-His deputy, Michael Schickhofer, is a SPÖ member.
+In the last state election in 2024, the far-right Freedom Party reached first place for the first time with 34.8 percent of the vote.
+The current government of Styria is a coalition of FPÖ and ÖVP.
+The governor, Mario Kunasek, is a representative of the FPÖ.
+His deputy, Manuela Khom, is a ÖVP member.